mypdns/adblocker-rules/README.md

 @EasyList [easylist.to](https://easylist.to)

-And everyone else I've forgotten to mention here.
+And everyone else I've forgot to mention here.
 Have a look in the [source list](/ublockorigin-rules.template)